Proving your identity

 Our application forms generally include a section for the witness to complete, if necessary.
 You can also download a Witness Letter.

-If you are applying for a replacement licence or NSW Photo Card and can’t provide acceptable proof of identity documents, you’ll need to provide a reference statement.
+If you are applying for a replacement NSW driver licence or NSW Photo Card and can't provide acceptable proof of identity documents, you'll need to provide a reference statement.

 Our application forms generally include a section for the referee to complete, if necessary.

 Important: Your List 1 document must show your full name, and the day, month and year of your birth.
-Roads and Maritime may verify any document with the issuing authority.
+Transport for NSW may verify any document with the issuing authority.

 Documents must be original.
 Copies and certified copies are not acceptable.